Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Betting Insights

-- The Stars are 41-24 when favored on the moneyline this season.
+- The Stars have compiled a 41-24 record when favored on the moneyline this season.

-- Based on this matchup's moneyline, the Stars have an implied win probability of 58.3%.
+- The Stars have an implied moneyline win probability of 60.0% in this matchup.

 Stars vs Kraken Additional Info